richardanaya/rust-simple-virtual-dom/README.md

 Since WASM can't pass around DOM elements directly, what we need is some sort of system for talking about the DOM we are going to operate on.
 In this project, whenever DOM is queried or created, we give that piece of DOM an integer ID.

-For instance, if we queried the `body` tag, we assign that tag a number and store that in an dictionary `number -> Element`.
+For instance, if we queried the `body` element, we assign that element a number and store that in an dictionary `number -> Element`.
 Let's assum the number we get for referring to the `body` is 123.
 Now whenever we perform DOM operations on the body, say, setting the innerHTML.
 We can simply call `set_inner_html(123,"hello!")`.

 # Virtual DOM